KiczuPL/transport-company/readme.md

-# Project for software development methodologies classes at WUT
+# Project for web apps classes at WUT